serafa11/practice/README.md

 datasets are available for such exercises, this project intentionally focuses on a highly relevant local context: Bolivia’s ongoing hydrocarbon supply challenges.

 ### Data sources
+The dataset used in this project was sourced from the National Institute of Statistics (INE) of Bolivia’s official website, which provides downloadable records of all annual imports.
+For this analysis, a five-year timeframe (2020–2024) was selected to ensure a comprehensive evaluation of trends.
+### Data Integrity

+Raw Data: The attached files remain unmodified to preserve authenticity.

+Glossaries: Reference documents are included to clarify dataset column definitions, ensuring accurate interpretation.